 50 student leaders to clean the dorms and Houses for move-in.
 Students get to know the campus and Harvard Square while talking with their leaders about life at Harvard, classes, and the transition to college.
 In addition to earning their first paycheck at Harvard ($13.50/hr, 38 hours of work), participants leave FCU with a strong sense of community created from working closely with their peers.
 Meals, advising sessions, workshops, and social events provide opportunities for students to get to know one another before move-in.

-FAP is a week-long, multidisciplinary introduction to the arts at Harvard and beyond.
-FAP brings together 70 incoming freshmen who are passionately involved in various aspects of art, enthusiastic about sharing their interests, and eager to learn about the experiences of their peers.
-The week centers around workshops and master classes given by resident and visiting artists - working professionals from around the country - in drama, music, theater design, studio arts, visual arts/film, dance, and creative writing.
-The week culminates in the "FAP Pageant," a collaborative presentation of entirely original student work.
-Applications should be postmarked by Friday, May 6, 2016.
-The application consists of both a simple written application form and an artistic supplement.
-Visit the link above for more details and mailing information.
+The First-Year Arts Program (FAP) is a week-long, multidisciplinary introduction to the arts at Harvard, bringing together 70 incoming first-year students and 16 upperclass proctors who are passionately involved in various aspects of art, enthusiastic to share their interests, and eager to learn about the experiences of their peers.
+Centered around workshops and master classes given by resident and visiting artists in drama, music, theater design, studio arts, film, dance, and creative writing, FAP culminates in the Pageant, a collaborative presentation of entirely original student work.
+No formal training required.